claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

 * Merging Paired-End Reads
 Forward and reverse reads are merged to reconstruct the full amplicon sequence.

-* Output Generation
-DADA2 produces a feature table, representative sequences, and denoising statistics as its outputs.

 ```bash
 qiime dada2 denoise-paired \